 The materials and cut lists are offered at Buildsomething.com!

-I want to show here how I was able to use a few of Kreg’s tools that you may not realize are so helpful, especially if you don’t have a table saw, or you have one but you can’t really use it because it is so impossible to get the blade square. ????
-The full plans are not below…they are at Build Something!
+I want to show here how I was able to use a few of Kreg’s tools that you may not realize are so helpful, especially if you don’t have a table saw, or you have one but can’t really use it because it is so impossible to get the blade square.
+The full tutorial for the dollhouse jewelry wall cabinet is here, but the plans are at Build Something!

-I tried something new on this jewelry box and cut dados to hold the shelves inside the jewelry box and I was able to use the Kreg Accu-cut to do it!
+I tried something new on this jewelry wall cabinet and cut dados to hold the shelves inside the jewelry wall cabient and I was able to use the Kreg Accu-cut to do it!

 They are small pieces, and I needed them to be lined up perfectly or my shelves would sit crooked in their slots!
 I used Lizzy’s trick from @thehouseoftimber on Instagram!
 Go follow her immediately if you enjoy watching people BLOW YOUR MIND with a scroll saw!!
 She made my logo recently and her work in person is every bit EVEN better than it looks online!
 Anyway, so to keep your small pieces lined up, place painter’s tape along the back of the pieces.
 Then using spray adhesive, glue them onto a scrap board!